cpcgoogle/initialization-actions/hail/README.md

     Gateway on the GCP Dataproc cluster console.
 Alternatively, you can access following the instructions in
     [connecting to cluster web interfaces](https://cloud.google.com/dataproc/docs/concepts/cluster-web-interfaces).
-1. After open Jupyter notebook, make sure you select the `Hail` kernel
+1. After opening the Jupyter notebook, make sure you select the `Hail` kernel